Understanding Satisfactory Academic Progress (SAP)

 How is SAP measured?

 The government requires that students meet two SAP standards:

 Qualitative Standard: All RCCD students are required to maintain a cumulative grade point average (GPA) of 2.0

 Quantitative Standard: All RCCD Students are required to complete at least 67% of the total (cumulative) units attempted.
 This is known as maintaining an acceptable Pace of Progression.
 For example, a student who attempts 20 units, and successfully completes 12 of those units, would have a 60% Pace of Progression (12 / 20 = .60).
-The Pace of Progression Calculator below can help you determine your own pace of progression.
 Stop by the Student Financial Services office to ensure you are making acceptable progress.
 Students are also required to complete their program by attempting fewer than 150% of the units in the program's published length.
 This is known as completing their program within the Maximum Time Frame.
 For example, a student who is registered in a program with 60 required units for completion, would only be eligible for aid for up to 90 units (60 x 150% = 90).

 When is SAP evaluated?

 All students are evaluated for SAP at the end of each semester.
-If determined to be ineligible for future federal student aid, students are notified via email and postal mail of their ineligible status due to Qualitative or Quantitative Status.
+If determined to be ineligible for future federal student aid, students are notified of their ineligible status due to Qualitative or Quantitative Status.

 What happens if I fail to meet SAP?

 Students failing to meet SAP are put on a one semester warning period, which will allow them to receive financial aid for one semester, even if they are not meeting SAP.
 If after the warning period, the student fails to meet SAP, the student will become ineligible.
 Students who fail to meet SAP due to Maximum Time Frame, do not receive a warning period.